smasherprog/Destination_Toolkit/README.md

 Fire_Demo?: A modified version of a fire demo from http://www.rastertek.com/tutindex.html

 Fireworks Particle Demo: A project to get myself into creating particle systems.
 This is taken from the Directx SDK.

-Game_Server?: A world server for the Client to run around in.
-Currently, in the middle of a rebuild.(DOES NOT BUILD Redoing the supporting libraries then I will come back to the client)

 Glew_Lib?: I was having problems with the Glew Library running correctly with different Builds.
 The correct DLL's were not being selected and so I decided it was easier to include the library.
 This library is needed for the OpenGL My_UI Renderer.